Australian history wars: Genocide debate

 The case for using the term "Australian genocide" rests on evidence from various sources that people argue proves some form of genocide.
-People cite the list of massacres of Indigenous Australians by white settlers, mainly in the 19th century.
+People cite the list of massacres of Indigenous Australians by British settlers, mainly in the 19th century.

 Others have pointed to the dramatic reduction in the Tasmanian Aboriginal population in the 19th century and the forced removal of generations of Aboriginal children from their parents during the 20th century as evidence of genocide.
 The evidence includes documentation of the wish, and sometimes intention, of a significant proportion of late 19th-century and early 20th-century white Australians to see the Aboriginal "race" eliminated.
 Documents include published letters to the editors of high-circulation newspapers.
 Certainly this was the case in Queensland, in terms of Indigenous people the most populated section of Australia and certainly the colony with the most violent frontier.
-In June 1866 Sir Robert Herbert summing up his experience after little more than five years as the first Premier of this colony wrote:
+In June 1866 Sir Robert Herbert summing up his experience after six and a half years as the first Premier of this colony wrote:

 The "system", for which Herbert was among those personally responsible, was the "Native Police system" which allegedly went about "dispersing" any Indigenous groups thought to be a threat to law and order.
 This police force was poorly resourced, but used Aboriginal trackers to great effect when pursuing alleged criminals.
-Recently the first-ever attempt to scientifically calculate the number of Aboriginal people killed in encounters with the Native Police indicates that numbers may exceed 45,000.
+An attempt to scientifically calculate the number of Indigenous Australians killed in encounters with the Native Police indicates that numbers may exceed 45,000.

 The phrase "useless race" was expressed in Queensland, including in an 1877 editorial in The Queenslander (the weekly edition of the colony's main newspaper, the Brisbane Courier): "The desire for progressive advancement and substantial prosperity is, after all, stronger than sentimental dislike to the extinction of a savage and useless race".
-Classifying Aboriginal people as a useless or unimprovable race was common.
+Classifying Indigenous Australians as a useless or unimprovable race was common.
 Debating the native police and the frontier in public in 1880 in the columns of The Queenslander, a prominent settler wrote: "And being a useless race, what does it matter what they suffer any more than the distinguished philanthropist who writes in this behalf cares for the wounded half-dead pigeon he tortures at his shooting matches?".